 Conclusion

 Discovering a lump, nodule, or mass can be a source of anxiety, but understanding the potential causes and appropriate steps to take can empower you to manage your health effectively.
-Early evaluation and intervention are key to addressing any underlying issues, whether benign or malignant.
-Always consult with a healthcare provider for an accurate diagnosis and personalized advice.
-Remember, the goal is to ensure your health and well-being, and many tools and treatments are available to help achieve that aim.
+Many lumps under the skin are benign lumps or ganglion cysts that don’t pose serious risks.

 References